Thank you, transfer student, for your interest in the Campuswide Honors Program! Our program admits transfer students in two ways:

 - By Application

-Transfer students to UCI are encouraged to apply in the summer before entering UCI, or no later than the end of 5th week of Winter Quarter of their first year at UCI.
+Transfer students to UCI are encouraged to apply in the summer before entering UCI (by September 15), or no later than the end of 5th week of Winter Quarter of their first year at UCI.
 All applicants must have a minimum overall GPA of 3.5.
 (Please note that students who are admitted to the CHP often have GPAs higher than the minimum required for consideration.)

 - Honors to Honors*